kgroveshok/z80-homebrew/WORD-LIST.md

  $01 OPEN $01 DO $01 READ .
 LOOP

+ Will return with 255 blocks if the file does not exist

 ### READ ( n -- n  )  Reads next page of file id and push to stack | DONE